-We don’t want to be subjected to aggressive communication, but it’s a fact of life; especially when dealing with another person.
-In fact, we have all experienced aggression, whether from our own family; our boss or coworkers, or even our spouse or partner.
+We don’t want to be subjected to aggressive communication, but it’s a fact of life, especially when dealing with another person.
+We have all experienced aggression, whether from our own family, our boss or coworkers, or even our spouse or partner.

-Aggressive communication in relationships is so damaging that it can completely destroy a relationship.
-Unfortunately, some people are unaware that they are already engaging in aggressive communication with others; particularly with their own spouses and families.
+Aggressive communication in relationships can be so damaging that it can completely destroy a relationship.
+Unfortunately, some people are unaware that they are already engaging in aggressive communication with others, particularly with their own spouses and families.
 How does aggressive communication begin, and how can it harm a relationship?

 Aggressive Communication